pgarner/pgarner.github.io/positions.md

 # Engineers

 Recently we have more and more tech-transfer opportunities.
-To this end we open a position for one or more R\&D engineers
+To this end we open a position for one or more R&D engineers

 * [R&D Engineer in Speech Processing](http://www.idiap.ch/education-and-jobs/job-10260)